AP exclusive: MLB average salary up 11% year after lockout

 The surge follows a spending spree in the first offseason since players and owners agreed to a five-year collective bargaining agreement last March.

-“It’s a step in the right direction,” said Texas Rangers shortstop Marcus Semien, part of the union’s eight-member executive subcommittee who helped negotiate the CBA.
+“It’s a step in the right direction,” said Texas Rangers second baseman Marcus Semien, part of the union’s eight-member executive subcommittee who helped negotiate the CBA.

 The New York Mets led the way with a $355 million payroll, $70 million more than the previous high for a season’s start.
 Seven teams topped $200 million.